What Is a SWOT Analysis?

 That’s it.
 Of course, now you actually have to do something with this information.

-You need to see how the website content of the domain you want to check is actually performing.
+You need to see how your website content is actually performing.

-Scroll down to see the top organic keywords:
+Scroll down to see your organic keyword rankings or positions:

 These tell you where the website currently stands in Google search results for particular keywords.

-In our fictional marketing agency SWOT analysis, your baseline organic keyword rankings would give you an idea of your starting point.
+In our fictional agency SWOT analysis example, your baseline organic keyword rankings would give you an idea of your starting point.

-And below, you’ll find organic competitors.
+And in Semrush’s Domain Overview tool, you can find organic competitors.
 This tells you about the competition you’d face if you invested more in your website content.

 2. Local Service Business SWOT Analysis Example

-Now, let’s do a SWOT analysis for a local service business.
+Now, let’s look at an example SWOT analysis for a local service business.

 Our example will be about a criminal defense law firm.
 But many of the principles we’ll explore could apply to other local services businesses: